LukeGearty/notes/obsidian/Network Security/Lesson 3.md

 Session Hijacking: take control of one side of a TCP connection, marriage of sniffing and spoofing.
 Attacker is on segment where traffic passes from A to B: attacker sniffs packets, sees TCP packets between A and B and their sequence numbers.
 Attacker jumps in, sending TCP packets to B; source IP = A's IP.
 Principal defense: encryption w/auth protocol

+Denial of Service:
+ **Goal**: Overwhelm a system, network, or service to make it unavailable to legitimate users.
+**Types**: Includes basic DoS (single source), DDoS (distributed from many sources), and application-layer attacks.
+**Common Methods**: Flooding with traffic (e.g., ICMP, SYN floods), exploiting vulnerabilities, or consuming resources.
+**Impacts**: Service outages, financial loss, damaged reputation, and potential security breaches.
+**Mitigations**: Rate limiting, firewalls, intrusion detection systems, and using cloud-based DDoS protection services.

+Land DoS: sends spoofed packet with source and dest address/port the same Ping of death: sends oversized ping packet
+Jolt2: sends a stream of fragments, none of which have offset of 0.
+Rebuilding consumes all processor capacity
+IP Fragmentation and Reassembly:
+4000 byte datagram, 1500 byte MTU
+1480 bytes in data field, offset = 1480/8

+SYN Flood: Send Many SYN packets, filling connection queue with half-open connections, can spoof source IP address.
+Defense:
+Syn Cookies: When SYN segment arrives, host B calculates function (hash) based on:
+•Apache example: Source and destination IP addresses and port numbers, and a secret number
+Host B uses resulting “cookie” for its initial seq # (ISN) in SYNACK